-You are hereHome › IT Capital Investment and Shared Service Approval Process
+You are hereHome / IT Investment Prioritization Process

-The annual IT Capital Investment and Shared Service Approval process is a means to help ensure that the most important requests receive funding and are aligned to the university’s strategic direction.
-This approach allows the IT Governance committees to review and compare information technology requests collectively instead of on a case-by-case basis.
+The annual IT Investment Prioritization process ensures that the most important requests receive funding and are aligned to the university’s strategic direction.
+IT Governance committees are able to to review and compare information technology requests collectively instead of on a case-by-case basis.

-This IT planning process is for schools, colleges, administrative units, centers and institutes on the Ann Arbor campus.
+This process is for schools, colleges, administrative units, centers, and institutes on the UM-Ann Arbor campus.

-A unit should use the IT Capital Investment and Shared Services Approval process when they are planning:
+A unit should use the IT Investment Prioritization process when they are planning:

-The steps that make up the annual IT Capital Investment and Shared Service Approval process include:
+The steps that make up the annual IT Investment Prioritization process include:

-Step 1: New requests are collected by the Office of the CIO in September.
+Step 1: Units completed business cases are submitted to the Office of the CIO.

 Step 2: The Office of the CIO facilitates review and prioritization of requests across the Strategic IT Governance Committees (e.g., Unit IT Steering, Teaching & Learning Domain, IT Council).
 This ends in December or January with review by the Executive Committee.

-Step 4: Some requests may impact the Health System (UMHS) or other auxiliary units, which results in a need to identify multiple funding sources and potentially different allocations for cost sharing depending on the investment.
-This work is lead by ITS Finance staff in conjunction with finance staff across ITS, UMHS and University Finance.
+Step 3: Some requests may need to identify multiple funding sources and potentially different allocations for cost sharing depending on the investment.
+This work is led by ITS Finance staff in conjunction with finance staff across ITS, participating unit(s) and the Office of Financial Analysis.
 Decisions on fund sources are made by the CFO and Provost.

-Step 5: The Provost’s Office, as the University’s budget office, makes the funding decision as part of the annual budget review.
+Step 4: The Provost makes the funding decision as part of the annual budget review.
 Decisions are made and communicated by the Provost’s Office in late June/early July upon overall university budget approval by the Regents.
-Investments with CFO Construction as its funding source will also go to the CFO for approval.
-Investments that only have one-time funding needs are not reviewed by the Provost’s Office and are submitted directly to the Treasurer’s Office.

-Step 6: The Treasurer's Office is responsible for capturing and completing appropriate transactions to authorize funding.
+Step 5: The Office of Financial Analysis captures and completes appropriate transactions to authorize funding.
 A funding authorization memo is created and provided to the unit leader receiving the funding.

 - Align IT expenditures with the U-M strategic direction so that we remain competitive.
 For assistance with strategic direction, email IT.Strategic.Planning@umich.edu.

-For more information on or for assistance with the IT Capital Investment and Shared Service Approval Process, please contact UM-IT-Planning-Request@umich.edu.
+For more information on or for assistance with the IT Investment Prioritization process, please contact UM-IT-Planning-Request@umich.edu.